 Ernie Grunfeld - President, Washington Wizards

-Ernie Grunfeld, in his 10th season as President of the Washington Wizards, relies upon 35 years of NBA experience as a player, broadcaster, coach and executive, to lead the team’s basketball operations.
-Now in his 23rd season as a top personnel executive in the NBA, Grunfeld’s long list of accomplishments includes two trips to the NBA Finals, four Eastern Conference Finals appearances, 16 playoff berths with three different teams (including 11 straight from 1991-2001 while with the New York Knicks and Milwaukee Bucks) and 17 seasons of at least .500 basketball.
+Ernie Grunfeld enters his 14th season as president of the Washington Wizards, using 39 years of NBA experience as a player, broadcaster, coach and executive to lead the team’s basketball operations.
+Now in his 27th season as a top personnel executive in the NBA, Grunfeld’s long list of accomplishments includes two trips to the NBA Finals, four Eastern Conference Finals appearances, 18 playoff berths with three different teams (including 11 straight from 1991-2001 while with the New York Knicks and Milwaukee Bucks) and 20 seasons of at least .500 basketball.

 Under Grunfeld, the mid-‘90’s Knicks completely rebuilt and reloaded to an elite level without missing a beat.
 Highlighted by trades for Latrell Sprewell and Marcus Camby, as well as the signing of free agent Kurt Thomas, Grunfeld’s moves helped catapult the Knicks to the Finals in ’99.
 Three years earlier, Grunfeld acquired both Larry Johnson and Allan Houston on the same day in ’96.
 Under Grunfeld’s guidance, the Knicks played in front of a sold-out Madison Square Garden from 1993-99.

 Originally drafted by Milwaukee with the 11th overall selection in 1977, Grunfeld played in the NBA for nine seasons.
 After two seasons in Milwaukee, he played for the Kansas City Kings from 1979-82 before signing with the Knicks as a free agent in 1982.
 Grunfeld retired following the 1985-86 season with a career average of 7.4 points per game in 693 career games played.